0xinhua/wuxinhua.com/README.md

 # https://wuxinhua.com

-My version 2.0 Blog using Next.js, Markdown, TypeScript and [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter), I deploy it to the cloud with [Vercel](https://vercel.com/).
+My version 2.0 Blog using Next.js, Markdown, TypeScript, [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) and deploy it to the cloud with [Vercel](https://vercel.com/).

 ## How to use